protegeproject/swrlapi-drools-engine/README.md

     cd swrlapi-drools-engine

-Build it with Maven:
+Then build it with Maven:

     mvn clean install

-On build completion, your local Maven repository will contain the generated swrlapi-drools-engine-${version}.jar file.
+On build completion your local Maven repository will contain the generated swrlapi-drools-engine-${version}.jar file.

+This JAR is used by the [Protégé](http://protege.stanford.edu/) [SWRLTab Plugin](https://github.com/protegeproject/swrltab-plugin) and by the standalone [SWRLTab](https://github.com/protegeproject/swrltab) tool.

+A [Build Project](https://github.com/protegeproject/swrltab-project) is provided to build core SWRLAPI-related components.